 Auto insurance quotes depend on a lot of factors- your gender, your driving record, your age, etc. So, there really is not an average quote that you can look at because it depends on your own situation.
 Nonetheless, it is important to keep this monthly expense in mind.

 A car requires regular maintenance.
 According to AAA, the average cost of repairs every month is around $99 for a new car.
 This could be for something like an oil change, changing tire pressure, changing windshield wipers, etc.

 Your car loan is going to depend on whether you took one out or not and what car you bought.
 No matter what the amount is, be prepared to budget it into your monthly expenses.

-The average amount an American household spends on gas is $368.
-That is almost $400 of your monthly paycheck gone every month.
+This year, the average amount an American household will spend on gas is estimated to reach close to $5,000.
+That is almost $417 of your paycheck gone every month.

 Lastly, it is important to emphasize that even though you do not make payments every month for the depreciation of your car, it is still considered a cost you incur.
 Per a car’s depreciation schedule, you can expect to lose about 40% to 50% of your car’s value within the first 5 years.
-So, on average, new cars lose 20% of their value in the first year and 10% every year after that.
+So, on average, a new car depreciates 20% of its value in the first year and 10% every year after that.

 You can receive information on how to calculate depreciation on a site such as Edmunds.

 There are multiple factors that lead to depreciation such as vehicle age, wear and tear, mileage, etc. so keeping your car in good condition and having a low mileage are two ways to slow down how fast your vehicle depreciates.